This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 December and January might not give the best weather in Texas, but a lot of people get time off in late December and early January, so Texas is a good choice in the US for this time of year.
 The San Antonio Riverwalk goes all out with Christmas Lights.
 And I was sure glad to be in Austin for New Year’s 2016 because we celebrated with a rock concert/midnight barbecue, and that is the most Austin celebration ever.

 Many Floridians don’t consider Orlando to be Real Florida.
 And many residents of Orlando don’t consider Disney World to be Real Orlando.
-That’s why I spent my entire long weekend in Florida at Disney World.
+That’s why I spent my entire long weekend in Florida at Disney World when I went to visit all 50 states.
 Got a problem with that, Florida?
 Then I’ve just got one word for you: BORTLES!

 But seriously, especially if you’re traveling with kids or adult geeks, you won’t want to pass on Orlando.
 But do also spend at least a weekend in Miami, where you can party all night on the beach til the break of dawn.
 Just make sure to bring plenty of sunscreen!

-I visited these next five states together on one summer road trip.
+I visited these next five states together on one summer road trip when I was trying to visit all 50 states.
 (Here I use the term road trip loosely because I cannot drive.
 But if you can drive, it would make a great Actual Road Trip.
 But go in the spring or fall, not summer time if you can help it because the heat is oppressive.
 Also avoid hurricanes.)

 Richmond is a charming city, but my favorite place to visit in Virginia is Williamsburg.
 Where else can you travel back in time to Colonial Williamsburg and travel to other nations at Busch Gardens?
 Some say Virginia is for lovers, but I say Virginia is for nerds!